c0d3n1gg4/node/deps/v8/tools/mb/docs/user_guide.md

 Generates a gerrit buildbucket configuration file and prints it to stdout.
 This file contains the list of trybots shown in gerrit's UI.

-The master copy of the buildbucket.config file lives in a separate branch of the chromium repository.
+The queen copy of the buildbucket.config file lives in a separate branch of the chromium repository.
 Run `mb gerrit-buildbucket-config > buildbucket.config.new && git fetch origin refs/meta/config:refs/remotes/origin/meta/config && git checkout